rhel-labs/learn-katacoda/selinux-containers/step1.md

 system_u:system_r:container_t:s0:c182,c1016 25755 pts/0 00:00:00 bash
 </pre>

-By default on Red Hat Enterprise Linux, SELinux is enabled and in enforcing mode.
+On Red Hat Enterprise Linux, SELinux is enabled by default and in enforcing mode.
 You can confirm this by inspecting the output of `sestatus` on the system.

 `sestatus`{{execute T1}}